-But anyone can subscribe to monthly deliveries from Grove Collaborative: Standard flat shipping is around $4.99 without a membership.
-Regardless of membership status. the minimum order is $29.99—a standard that the company maintains to promote sustainable shipping practices.
+But anyone can subscribe to monthly deliveries from Grove Collaborative: Standard flat shipping is around $5 without a membership.
+Regardless of membership status, the minimum order is $29.99—a standard that the company maintains to promote sustainable shipping practices.

-Grove, a certified B corporation, has robust goals when it comes to sustainability and recycling, from the products it sells (all of which meet standards for non-toxicity, efficacy, and sustainability—and are cruelty-free) to the packaging it uses for shipments.
+Grove, a certified B corporation, has robust goals for sustainability and recycling, from the products it sells (all of which meet standards for non-toxicity, efficacy, and sustainability—and are cruelty-free) to the packaging it uses for shipments.
 Grove is plastic neutral and projects that it will be 100% plastic-free by 2025.
 And to ensure that the packaging it does use doesn’t end up in a landfill, the company has partnered with Recyclops in some areas to collect recyclables from customers’ doorsteps.

-VIP members may receive special gifts in their boxes, such as free cleaning products.
-But generally, you will have complete control over what arrives with your subscription, whether you’re logging into your account via a web browser or managing it on the go with Grove’s mobile app.
-Reviewers praise the convenience of having essentials, from toilet paper to laundry detergent, on hand at all times, but caution that first-time customers should make sure they understand the terms of any subscriptions they might be starting.
+VIP members may receive gifts in their boxes, such as free cleaning products.
+But generally, you will have complete control over what arrives with your subscription, whether you are logging into your account via a web browser or managing it on the go with Grove’s mobile app.
+Reviewers praise the convenience of having essentials, from toilet paper to laundry detergent, on hand at all times but caution that first-time customers should make sure they understand the terms of any subscriptions they might be starting.

 Best Eco-Friendly: Blueland

-Why We Chose It: After a single purchase of your favorite Blueland cleaning products, you’ll use the same packaging for good—reducing your plastic usage and your spending with refill tablets packaged in compostable paper and shipped automatically on your chosen schedule.
+Why We Chose It: After a single purchase of your favorite Blueland cleaning products, you’ll use the same packaging for good—reducing your spending and your plastic usage with refill tablets packaged in compostable paper and shipped automatically on your chosen schedule.

 Buy packaging just once